Win Rosenfeld

 Win Rosenfeld (born February 22, 1978) is an American screenwriter and producer, best known for his collaborations with Jordan Peele.

 Early life

 Rosenfeld was born in New York, New York on February 22, 1978.
 He graduated from Grinnell College in May 2000.

 Career

-In October 2017, Rosenfeld was hired as the president and CEO of Jordan Peele's company Monkeypaw Productions.
-Before he joined Monkeypaw Productions, Rosenfeld produced several cult television series, including Nova ScienceNow and Dark Net.
-After his promotion, Rosenfeld has produced more popular television series such as the 2019 reboot of The Twilight Zone, Weird City, Lorena, The Last O.G., and Hunters.
+In October 2017, Rosenfeld became the president and CEO of Jordan Peele's company Monkeypaw Productions.
+Before joining the company, Rosenfeld produced several cult television series, including Nova ScienceNow and Dark Net.
+After his promotion, Rosenfeld has produced more popular television series such as the 2019 reboot of The Twilight Zone, Weird City, Lorena, The Last O.G., Hunters, Quiet Part Loud, and Scare Tactics.
 He also co-wrote the screenplay for the supernatural slasher film Candyman (2021), alongside Peele and Nia DaCosta.
 In October 2020, Rosenfeld and Peele signed on to produce the remake of Wes Craven's 1991 horror film The People Under the Stairs.
+In 2024, he produced the action thriller film Monkey Man and the sports horror film Him, both alongside Peele.